-But, as the Chinese people pour money for the Hollywood studios, the Chinese government has started using these culturally influential studios as Chinese propaganda tool.
-The scriptwriters, directors, and production studios are forced to show China in a good light to make sure that Chinese government does not ban the movie.
+But as China gives market-access to Hollywood studios, the Chinese government has started using these culturally influential studios as a Chinese propaganda tool.
+The scriptwriters, directors, and production studios are forced to paint China and the Chinese government in good light otherwise the Chinese government would ban their movies.

-Last year when Taiwanese and Japanese flags were removed from the movie “Top Gun: Maverick”, Ted Cruz stood up to the occasion and questioned Hollywood studios.
-“Top Gun is an American classic, and it’s incredibly disappointing to see Hollywood elites appease the Chinese Communist Party,” he said at the time.
-“The Party uses China’s economy to silence dissent against its brutal repression and to erode the sovereignty of American allies like Taiwan.
+Last year, when Taiwanese and Japanese flags were removed from the movie “Top Gun: Maverick”, Ted Cruz stood up to the occasion and questioned Hollywood studios.
+Ted Cruz said, “Top Gun is an American classic, and it’s incredibly disappointing to see Hollywood elites appease the Chinese Communist Party.’
+He added, The Party uses China’s economy to silence dissent against its brutal repression and to erode the sovereignty of American allies like Taiwan.
 Hollywood is afraid to stand up for free speech and is enabling the Party’s campaign against Taiwan.”

-The media houses and think tanks in the United States have become vocal against Hollywood’s self censorship and forced censorship.
+The media houses and think tanks in the United States have become vocal against Hollywood’s self-censorship and forced censorship.
 A few months ago, The Heritage Foundation, one of the most prominent American conservative think tanks, did a report on ‘How China is taking control of Hollywood’.